 \subsubsection{Performance on \(\mathcal{X}_{\text{CV}}\) samples}

-Cross-validation is essential in degradation estimation because it verifies that the predicted remaining life generalizes reliably to unseen data and novel degradation patterns.
-We conducted cross-validation experiments for PC-SNGP using \textit{Bearing~1} from Condition~1 of the XJTU-SY dataset, while cross-validation for PC-SNER was performed using \textit{Bearing~1} from Condition~1 of the HUST dataset.
+Cross-validation is essential in degradation estimation because it verifies that the learning can be generalized reliably to unseen data and novel degradation patterns.
+We conducted cross-validation experiments for PC-SNGP using \textit{Bearing~1} from \textit{Condition~1} of the XJTU-SY dataset, whereas cross-validation for PC-SNER was performed using \textit{Bearing~1} from \textit{Condition~1} of the HUST dataset.
 The qualitative results are shown in Figure~\ref{fig:cv}, and the quantitative metrics are summarized in Table~\ref{tab:cross_val}.
 Both models demonstrate strong performance while preserving distance awareness.
-PC-SNGP achieves an MSE of 0.0319, an MAE of 0.0851, a score of 69.02, and a DAC of 0.34.
-PC-SNER achieves an MSE of 0.0019, an MAE of 0.0337, a score of 37.54, and a DAC of 0.12.
-These results indicate strong cross-validation capability and robustness of the developed approach.
+PC-SNGP achieves an MSE of 0.0319, MAE of 0.0851, Score of 69.02, and DAC of 0.34.
+PC-SNER achieves MSE of 0.0019, MAE of 0.0337, Score of 37.54, and DAC of 0.12.
+These results indicate the strong cross-validation ability and robustness of the developed approach.

-\subsection{Ablation Study}
+\subsubsection{Ablation Study}

-We conducted an ablation experiment to test and verify the contribution of each constituent in the developed models.
-These were modified into four cases. \textit{Case 1}: without physics guidance.
-This was done to analyze the role and visualize the importance of physical knowledge in the convergence of NN. \textit{Case 2}: without dynamic weights.
-This case was intended to demonstrate the impact of the dynamic weighting strategy on achieving a physically consistent model. \textit{Case 3}: without spectral normalization.
-This case was designed to observe the effect of spectral normalization on uncertainty quantification and distance-awareness. \textit{Case 4}: the complete model using the best-performing parameters—PC-SNGP ($\gamma = 1.0$) and PC-SNER ($\lambda = 0.5$).
-We utilized the same \(\mathcal{X}_{\text{OOD}}\) sample to conduct this test.
-Figure~\ref{fig:ablation} presents the results of the ablation experiments, and the corresponding evaluation metrics are provided in Table~\ref{tab:ablation}.

-Figures~\ref{fig:ablation}(a-d) illustrate the outputs for the PC-SNGP models.
-In Case 1 (Figure \ref{fig:ablation}(a)), the model failed to generalize due to underfitting, emphasizing the importance of physics guidance in achieving convergence towards an appropriate solution.
-The performance metrics for this case were: MSE = 0.922, MAE = 0.948, Score = 1428.79, and DAC = 0.337.
-In Case 2 (Figure \ref{fig:ablation}(b)), the performance improved significantly relative to Case 1, although minor spikes were observed in the uncertainty bounds.
-The achieved metrics were: MSE = 0.03298, MAE = 0.07621, Score = 11.767, and DAC = 0.529.
-In Case 3 (Figure \ref{fig:ablation}(c)), although the overall performance slightly degraded (MSE = 0.033, MAE = 0.0066, Score = 98.012), the DAC value became undefined, indicating that the model lost its distance-aware latent representation capabilities.
-In Case 4 (Figure \ref{fig:ablation}(d)), the complete model exhibited the best performance with MSE = 0.0116, MAE = 0.0766, Score = 112.0, and DAC = 0.4098.